chetansinghsajwan/notes/http/field.md

 A http field is a key value pair, which adds semantic meaning to the message.

+**FIeld Name**: It is the name that denotes the field.
+**FIeld Value**: It is the value of the field.
+**FIeld Line**: It is the line containing the field.

-- Field names are case insensitive.
-- Field names are ought to be registered [HTTP Field Name Registry](/http/field-registry).
+Field names are case insensitive.
+They are ought to be registered HTTP Field Name Registry.

 New fields can be introduced without changing the protocol version if their defined semantics allow them to be safely ignored by recipients that do not recognize them.